Find Affordable College Courses

 $3,126 Average Tuition & Fees

-In-state tuition fees for undergraduate students at Southern Crescent Technical College are $3,126 per year.
+Southern Crescent Technical College undergraduate students pay an average of $3,126 in in-state tuition and fees each year.
 Health Professions majors at Southern Crescent Technical College take out an average of $11,026 in student loans while working on their egree.

 $3,042 Average Tuition & Fees

-Central Georgia Technical College came in at #9 in this year’s edition of the Best Value Health Professions Schools in Georgia ranking.
+With a ranking of #9, Central Georgia Technical College did quite well on this year’s best value schools for health professions students.
 CGTC is a medium-sized public school located in the city of Warner Robins.

-In-state tuition fees for undergraduate students at CGTC are $3,042 per year.
+The average tuition and fees for an in-state undergraduate at CGTC are $3,042 a year.
 After completing their degree, health professions graduates from CGTC carry an average student debtload of $14,652.

 $3,360 Average Tuition & Fees

-Georgia State University-Perimeter College landed the #10 spot in the 2023 rankings for the best value health professions programs.
-Georgia State University-Perimeter College is a fairly large public school located in the city of Atlanta.
+Georgia State University-Perimeter College did quite well in this year’s ranking of the best value schools for health professions students.
+It came in at #10 on the list.
+Georgia State University-Perimeter College is a large public school located in the city of Atlanta.

-In-state tuition fees for undergraduate students at Georgia State University-Perimeter College are $3,360 per year.
+Georgia State University-Perimeter College undergraduate students pay an average of $3,360 in in-state tuition and fees each year.
 While working on their degree, health professions majors at Georgia State University-Perimeter College accumulate an average of around $26,550 in student debt.

 Honorable Mentions